mjbludwig/cryosparc_bc_testing/README.md

 ### Important things to remember

+* Remember to set the "cluster" config in `form.yml.erb` for your cluster
 * Cryosparc takes a few seconds to start up fully so if atm you may run into firefox opening automatically and trying to hit the local port before Cryosparc has fully started, requireing a page refresh.
 * Cryosparc is _very_ particular with lock files, most importantly `/tmp/cryosparc*sock`.
 See the cleanup section of `template/script` to get a sense.
 * Most of the cleanup is functional and needed but the `trap 'cleanup' SIGINT SIGQUIT SIGTERM SIGKILL` is not really working at this point as the "script.sh.erb" script is actually called as a child process of the actual OOD sbatch script under the hood so it does not actually receive the SIG calls from an scancel that are necessary to clean up properly.